 The Lineage Starts with You – Kamon

 You don’t have Japanese blood so you can’t have the Kamon?
 That’s wrong.
-You can start your family crest history with a newly designed Kamon staring from you.
+You can start your family crest history with a newly designed Kamon by you.

 They are willing to work with you to have your own family crest based on your preferences like you want to use a bird pattern to express liberty or some traditional pattern to create your own one.

 These sophisticated patterns with historic weight have endless possibilities to enrich your life.
 Let’s see what the powerful energy of the Kamon can add to our lives!